jarrodldavis/probot-gpg/README.md

 ## Email privacy

-If you or any of your contributors use the [GitHub provided `noreply` email address](https://help.github.com/articles/about-commit-email-addresses/) to keep their personal email address private, simply use that `noreply` address when creating the  GPG key.
-Make sure that your [local `git` config is also using that `noreply` address](https://help.github.com/articles/setting-your-commit-email-address-in-git/) so that GitHub associates the GPG key correctly and validates it.
+If you or any of your contributors use a [GitHub-provided `noreply` email address](https://help.github.com/articles/about-commit-email-addresses/) to keep a personal email address private, simply use that `noreply` address when creating the  GPG key.
+Make sure that [`git`'s config is also using that `noreply` address](https://help.github.com/articles/setting-your-commit-email-address-in-git/) so that GitHub associates the GPG key correctly and validates it.

 ## Further reading